Beat It (Sean Kingston song)

-"Beat It" is a song by American singer Sean Kingston, featuring vocals from fellow American singer Chris Brown and rapper Wiz Khalifa.
-The song is the second single from Kingston's third studio album, Back 2 Life.
-It was released on April 15, 2013, as a digital download.
-The song was written by Kisean Anderson, Cameron Thomaz, Omari Akinlolu and Nicholas Balding.
-The song would be the final charting single for Kingston as of 2025.
+"Beat It" is a song by American singer Sean Kingston, featuring Chris Brown and Wiz Khalifa.
+It was released on April 15, 2013, as the second single from Kingston's album, Back 2 Life (2013).
+It was written by Kingston and Khalifa along with Omari Akinlolu and the song's producer, Nicholas "Nic Nac" Balding.

+The song moderately entered Billboard Hot 100, peaking at number 52, and it peaked at number 17 on the Hot R&B/Hip-Hop Songs chart.

 Music video

 A music video to accompany the release of "Beat It" was filmed on March 23, 2013, in Malibu.
 The video was released on YouTube and Vevo on April 29, 2013, at a total length of four minutes and sixteen seconds.
 The video features Kingston, Brown, and Khalifa partying poolside at an estate, and features a guest appearance by NicNac, the producer.